Nathnaelc/cs162-test/session_08/README.md

 of testing your logging library, so we actually want to generate a few warnings and errors!

-Bring your code to class and be prepared to paste it into a poll answer.
+Bring your code to class and be prepared to paste it into breakout notes.

 ### 2. The clock iterator